By Linda Lappin

 The vineyards of the Sitia area produce excellent wines at excellent prices.

-- The reds and roses of the Kritikos Topikosare especially prized: See www.mediterraneanwines.com/sitia/sitiakritikosr.htm.
+The reds and roses of the Kritikos Topikosare especially prized

 What to do:

-- You can go by boat with Mochlos Boat Tours: Ask at Ta Kochilia to arrange this.
+You can go by boat: Ask at Ta Kochilia to arrange this.

 Nearby places of interest:

-- Hikers will want to see HA Canyon, one of the Europe’s most mysterious and challenging canyons, only 1,800 meters long, and first explored from tip to tip in 1987.
+Hikers will want to see HA Canyon, one of the Europe’s most mysterious and challenging canyons, only 1,800 meters long, and first explored from tip to tip in 1987.
 It is not to be ventured into without proper guides and equipment.
-The town of Ierapetra to the south satisfies all shopping needs and has a wonderful beach.
+The town ofto the south satisfies all shopping needs and has a wonderful beach.
 From here you may take a boat trip to the beach on Chrissi, an uninhabited island.

 Many hotels, restaurants, travel agencies, museums, and other services in this part of Crete do not have their own websites and may tend to ignore email, so forewarned is forearmed.
-Internet directories and forums like tripadvisor and travbuddy are a good way to ferret out updated tips and information, including phone and fax numbers.
+Web directories and forums like Tripadvisor are a good way to ferret out updated tips and information, including phone and fax numbers.